Obi-Wan Kenobi (to Anakin): Next time, try not to lose it. This weapon is your life.

 Why we collected this quote

 Short, quotable, and carrying far more weight than it appears to – this line works on two levels at once, and that’s exactly why we love it.
 On the surface it’s Obi-Wan scolding a clumsy apprentice.
-Under that, it’s a statement about identity and responsibility that takes on tragic meaning when we remember Anakin will one day wield a very different kind of weapon.
+Under that, it’s a statement about identity and responsibility that takes on tragic meaning when we remember Anakin will one day wield another lightsaber with the wrong color, while his original lightsaber will stay with Obi-Wan.

 What does this quote mean?
 (Meaning & Context)